 Sexually transmitted diseases or STDs are diseases that are passed among people through sexual contact.
 A few of these diseases are solely transmitted through the exchange of bodily fluids like semen, blood or vaginal discharge.
-Those STDs mostly result in the formation of small lesions or ulcers and can spread through contact of the affected skin.
+Those STDs mostly result in the formation of small lesions or ulcers and can spread through contact with the affected skin.
 Otherwise, the symptoms are mainly related to urethral or vaginal discharge and other urinary symptoms.

 Sexually Transmitted Diseases and Infections

 Although the diseases are primarily transmitted through sexual means, they are also transmittable in non-sexual ways.
-An infected mother can pass it to her child during pregnancy or during the labor.
+An infected mother can pass it to her child during pregnancy or during the labour.
 Drug abusers who can transmit the disease from an affected person to another through the sharing of hypodermic needles.

 The severity and seriousness of STDs vary as some of them are easily cured with drugs, while others need specific treatment as well as drugs.
 Then there are a few diseases with no cure at all.

 The sexually transmitted Infections or STIs are any infections that usually passes between individuals through sexual contact.
 Earlier, both STDs and STIs came under the same category called Venereal Diseases or VD.
 An infection can be caused by a germ, bacteria, parasite or virus present in the body, while the affected person doesn’t necessarily show any symptoms.
 But as discussed, in the case of STDs, the affected person shows discomforts of having the disease.